makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP3.md

 ### GovAlpha's Mandate

 **1. Neutrality**
-Neutrality is essential if GovAlpha is to maintain it's position as a credible facilitator of governance within MakerDAO.
-Ultimately GovAlpha has this mandate because it is trusted by governance participants to fulfil it without bias towards outcomes.
+Neutrality is essential if GovAlpha is to maintain its position as a credible facilitator of governance within MakerDAO.
+Ultimately GovAlpha has this mandate because it is trusted by governance participants to fulfill it without bias towards outcomes.
 Lack of neutrality undermines this trust, however, GovAlpha must also maintain and improve the governance structures and processes within MakerDAO and this is impossible to do without expressing opinions on these structures and processes.
 Therefore, the Facilitators of GovAlpha commit to neutrality in areas unrelated to the governance of MakerDAO.
-- Facilitators within GovAlpha are required to remain neutral and objective on issues outside of the governance domain and focus on facilitation of governance processes.
+- Facilitators within GovAlpha are required to remain neutral and objective on issues outside of the governance domain and focus on the facilitation of governance processes.
 - Facilitators within GovAlpha must voice opinions on issues related to the structure and processes of governance within MakerDAO.
 - GovAlpha must aim to onboard and maintain at least three Core Unit Facilitators at all times while prioritizing candidates from unrepresented geographic regions.

 **2. Facilitation of Governance**
-The governance processes of an organisation like MakerDAO will not operate themselves in a consistent and clear way without facilitation.
-GovAlpha fulfils the role of officials in traditional systems of governance, leaving those involved in governance able to spend more time on decision-making and discussion.
+The governance processes of an organization like MakerDAO will not operate consistently and clearly without facilitation.
+GovAlpha fulfills the role of officials in traditional systems of governance, leaving those involved in governance able to spend more time on decision-making and discussion.
 - GovAlpha is responsible for managing governance processes as directed by relevant Accepted MIPs or MIP sets.
 - GovAlpha must ensure that appropriate consensus gathering methods take place once debate on an issue has come to a natural end.
 - GovAlpha is responsible for creating on-chain polls on the ‘official’ voting frontend as directed by governance processes defined in relevant Accepted MIPs or MIP sets.
-- GovAlpha is responsible for the documentation part of executive proposal creation with the goal of conveying the contents of each executive proposal and the reasons for each items inclusion.
+- GovAlpha is responsible for the documentation part of executive proposal creation which conveys the contents of each executive proposal and the reasons for each item's inclusion.
 - GovAlpha is responsible for determining and communicating clear lines of action in the event of ambiguity within governance processes.
 - GovAlpha is responsible for operating emergency voting processes to protect the Maker Protocol in the event of an emergency.
 - GovAlpha must look for opportunities to streamline governance processes without sacrificing governance integrity.